eryjus/century-os/journals/JOURNAL-v0.6.1.md

 When the call to `MessageQueueSend()` is commented out the kernel works; when I call it the kernel deadlocks.
 In short, this is because `MessageQueueSend()` tries to lock the scheduler as well, which is a recursive lock.

+This is working now on both archs.
+I am going to commit this version.